 pop the question: ask someone to marry you.
 Example: “Simon wanted everything to be perfect when he popped the question.”

 a pop: each, a piece.
 Example: “I’d love to go to that concert, but at $100 a pop for tickets, it’s just too expensive for me at the moment.”

 In pop culture

-Queen of pop Madonna turned 60 this year.
+Queen of pop Madonna turned 60 recently.
 Here is a video clip talking about her work and her influence to mark the occasion:

 Pop is also an informal word for father in US English, though it’s a bit dated.
 Be careful though.
 In Australian English, your pop is your grandfather rather than your father.

 Also in the US, pop is also short for a popsicle, which would be called an ice lolly in the UK.

 The genre of pop art arose in the 1950s, in the US and the UK.
 It was a movement that ran counter to the traditions of fine art, using images and objects from mass culture to create art that was intended to be less elitist than art was normally considered to be at that time.
 Probably one of the best known pop artists was Andy Warhol.
 You can watch a clip from an interview with him here below, and if you would like to know more about pop art, you can read about it by clicking here: